AnnMarieW/dash-more-components/README.md

 This component is based on the discussion in [#857](https://github.com/plotly/dash-core-components/issues/857)

 The Timer is convenient way to enhance the UI and the performance of your Dash app.
-It has all of the features of the dcc.Interval component plus some new properties that includes a timer that either counts up or counts down.
+It has all of the features of the dcc.Interval component plus some new properties including a timer that either counts up or counts down.

-It can  also format the timer _clientside_ .
-So this means there's less formatting you need to do,  and fewer callbacks to get the timer or a timer message to display in a nice human readable format.
 This component will enable you to do such things as:

  - Specify custom messages that will display at certain times.
  - Automatically convert milliseconds into human readable times.
-1337000000ms will display as: '15d 11h 23m 20s'
+1337000000ms can be display as: '15d 11h 23m 20s'
+ see other available formats in the `timer_format` prop.
  - Specify certain times to trigger a callback.
 This makes it easy to start or stop jobs at a specified elapse time.
  - Improve load and performance times because it is not necessary to fire a callback every second just to update a countdown/stopwatch message.